wp-plugins/image-autorefresh-shortcode/readme.txt

 # Image autorefresh shortcode

-Image autorefresh shortcode is a small shortcode plugin for [WordPress](http://wordpress.org) that allows images in your post that reload on a regular interval
+Image autorefresh shortcode is a small shortcode plugin for [WordPress](http://wordpress.org) that allows images in your post that reload on a regular interval.

 ## How to use the plugin